chongdayou/aat-implemenation-c/README.md

 # AATree Implementation in C

 AATree with generic type behavior and iterator, implemented in C AATree is a type of balanced binary tree.
-For more information about AATree, check out this paper: Balanced Search Tree Made Simple by Arne Andersson
+For more information about AATree, check out this paper: [Balanced Search Tree Made Simple by Arne Andersson](https://user.it.uu.se/~arneande/abs/simp.html).

 # Generic Type Behavior
 ![Generic Type Behavior Processes](images/genericProcess.png)